Lino Gutierrez: Other activities

 In 2007, Gutiérrez became CEO of Gutierrez Global LLC, a consulting firm specializing on strategic advice for corporations interested in investing in Latin America and Europe.
 From 2007 to 2009, Gutiérrez served as Senior Advisor to Secretary of Commerce Carlos Gutiérrez on Cuba transition and Latin America.

 In December 2010, Gutiérrez was named Executive Director of the Una Chapman Cox Foundation, which is dedicated to a strong and professional Foreign Service.

-Gutiérrez also serves as an adjunct professor at Johns Hopkins University and George Washington University, and serves on the board of Georgetown University's Institute for the Study of Diplomacy.
+Gutiérrez also served as an adjunct professor at Johns Hopkins University and George Washington University, and served on the board of Georgetown University's Institute for the Study of Diplomacy.
 Secretary of State John Kerry appointed Gutiérrez to the Foreign Service Grievance Board in 2016.

-Education and personal life

-Gutiérrez is a native of Havana, Cuba.
-Ambassador Gutiérrez attended the University of Miami and The University of Alabama, where he received a B.A. in Political Science (1972) and an M.A. in Latin American Studies (1976).
-He was a social studies teacher for the Dade County School System and the Urban League in Miami, Florida before entering the diplomatic services.
+Death

-Gutiérrez is married to the former Miriam Messina of Santo Domingo, and has three daughters and six grandchildren.
+Gutiérrez died in Alexandria, Virginia on May 3, 2025, at the age of 74.
+He was survived by his wife, Miriam Messina of Santo Domingo, his three daughters, and six grandchildren.